 INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 Tesla is an American hard rock band formed in Sacramento in 1982.
-The band has released 7 studio albums including multiplatinum sellers THE GREAT RADIO CONTROVERSY and MECHANICAL RESONANCE.
+The band has released seven studio albums, including multiplatinum sellers THE GREAT RADIO CONTROVERSY and MECHANICAL RESONANCE.
 The band broke up in 1995 but returned to stages in 2000.
-INTO THE NOW followed in 2004 and since then the band has been actively touring and recording.
-The latest Tesla album SIMPLICITY was released in early June 2014 and at that time the band performed at the Sweden Rock festival where I had a pleasure to sit down with the bands bassist and founding member Brian Wheat and discuss various topics including the new album, touring, and the bands disputed split with guitarist Tommy Skeoch in 2006.
+INTO THE NOW followed in 2004, and since then, the band has been actively touring and recording.
+The latest Tesla album, SIMPLICITY, was released in early June 2014.
+At that time, the band performed at the Sweden Rock Festival, where I had the pleasure of sitting down with the band’s bassist and founding member Brian Wheat and discussing various topics, including the new album, touring, and the bands disputed split with guitarist Tommy Skeoch in 2006.
 Read on!

 Brian Wheat: I don’t know.
-We’ve been in Copenhagen but we haven’t been to Helsinki.
-They haven’t asked us to come and play, I don’t know why.
+We’ve been to Copenhagen, but we haven’t been to Helsinki.
+They haven’t asked us to come and play.
+I don’t know why.

 Metal-Rules.com: In fact, Tesla is one of those big 80’s American hard rock bands that never toured much in Europe, not even in the band’s early days.
 What was the reason for that?

 Brian Wheat: Yeah.
-Unfortunately, the last time we came to Europe was in ’91 and we did the whole European tour with the Scorpions.
+Unfortunately, the last time we came to Europe was in ’91, and we did the whole European tour with the Scorpions.
 And then we broke up in ’95, and when we put out BUST A NUT in ’94.
-Kind of the climate had changed and grunge came in, so no one want to know about us in Europe at all.
-In America we still did really well, we sold three quarters a million albums, but we were still considered over because of grunge.
-And then we broke up and then we got back together in 2000, and we spent four years trying to just figure out if we are going to be a band again.
-What we were going to do?
-If we were just going to play in the summers and the hits?
-And then in 2004 we did, “INTO THE NOW.”
+Kind of the climate had changed, and grunge came in, so no one wants to know about us in Europe at all.
+In America, we still did really well, we sold three-quarters a million albums, but we were still considered over because of grunge.
+And then we broke up, and then we got back together in 2000, and we spent four years trying to figure out if we are going to be a band again.
+What were we going to do?
+If we were going to play in the summers and the hits?
+And then, in 2004, we did, “INTO THE NOW.”
 And then we started coming back to Europe in 2006.
-So, we’ve been over five, six times now but we’ve never been in Finland.
+So, we’ve been over five, six times now, but we’ve never been in Finland.
 So, I don’t know why.
-I mean, we are here but no one has asked us, “Hey come play Finland.”
+I mean, we are here, but no one has asked us, “Hey, come play Finland.”
 Or, “Come play Helsinki.”
 Is there a Finnish festival?

 Metal-Rules.com: Yeah, there are a few.